Stanford, Walker Bay, South Africa

 Dr. Johst Weber first set foot on the virgin soils of Springfontein, in English, “Strong Spring,” in 1994, right after the fall of Apartheid.
 He had a dream of creating a project that involved family, friends and a product that, in his words, “…is a combination of nature and human craftsmanship.”

 The Estate is breathtakingly beautiful, and the ocean, with its cool wind that blows across the vineyards, is close by.
 As a Bordeaux lover and collector, Johst saw huge potential in the pure limestone soils, and the high temperature differential between day and night.

-Today, Johst and his American wife Jen, who is in charge of sales and management of the farm, follow a simple philosophy: Take what nature gives us, and help it become the best possible reflection of terroir.
+Today, Johst and his team, follow a simple philosophy: Take what nature gives us, and help it become the best possible reflection of terroir.
 This is not a novel idea, but they are very happy with the results to date, and strive to learn more about their terroir with each new vintage.

 Springfontein produces only estate wines, so every influence on the end product happens on the estate.
 The first grapes were harvested in 1999, and for lack of a cellar, were sold to the well known Hamilton Russell Estate but the first estate bottled vintage was released in 2002, producing wines that have received both local and international recognition.
 Yearly production is now around 120,000 bottles and is hand crafted by winemaker Tariro Masayiti.